13 Most Famous Sister Rivalries in History

 Catherine and Pippa Middleton

 Like the Bouvier sisters, the Middleton sisters have always been loving but rivalrous.
 When Catherine married Prince William, it was clear that she’d “won.”
 Or was it?
 On the day of the wedding, while the new Duchess of Cambridge was undeniably a truly lovely bride, her sister, Pippa caught more attention for her gorgeous figure in her fitted, white bridesmaid’s dress.
+If this makes you think of your sister, try these family quotes that hit too close to home.

 Joan Fontaine and Olivia de Havilland